bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 <a name="interval"></a>
 #### 2) Create single interval
-We create an interval corresponding to the region of interest (we extracted reads from this region for this example dataset) to be use later on by different tools
+We create an interval corresponding to the region of interest (we extracted reads from this region for this example dataset) to be used later on by different tools

 ** Text manipulation/Create Single Interval
 - Chromosome: chr1